Threatquotient Launches Threatq Platform Availability In AWS Marketplace

 About ThreatQuotient

 ThreatQuotient improves security operations by fusing together disparate data sources, tools and teams to accelerate threat detection, investigation and response (TDIR).
-ThreatQ is the first purpose-built, data-driven threat intelligence platform that helps teams prioritise, automate and collaborate on security incidents; enables more focused decision-making; and maximises limited resources by integrating existing processes and technologies into a unified workspace.
-The result is reduced noise, clear priority threats, and the ability to automate processes with high-fidelity data.
-ThreatQuotient's industry-leading integration marketplace, data management, orchestration and automation capabilities support multiple use cases including threat intelligence management and sharing, incident response, threat hunting, spear phishing, alert triage and vulnerability management.
+ThreatQ is the first purpose-built, data-driven threat intelligence platform that helps teams prioritize, automate and collaborate on security incidents; enables more focused decision making; and maximizes limited resources by integrating existing processes and technologies into a unified workspace.
+The result is reduced noise, clear priority threats, and the ability to automate processes with high fidelity data.
+ThreatQuotient's industry leading integration marketplace, data management, orchestration and automation capabilities support multiple use cases including threat intelligence management and sharing, incident response, threat hunting, spear phishing, alert triage and vulnerability management.
 ThreatQuotient is headquartered in Northern Virginia with international operations based out of Europe, MENA and APAC.
 For more information, visit

 Press Contact